BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/Tutorial.md

 ## Combine results of multiple identifications
 `cat *_summary.txt | awk '!seen[$0]++' | column -t > summary_all.txt`
-- Do this upon completion of the individual runs
+- Do this upon completion of several individual pipeline runs